 Twins Ruben & Elena embarked on a year long running target of 100km for the ‘Making Waves Project’.
 They have emotionally moved, inspired and captivated their community.

-Monty is a Royal Marines cadet and credits much of his achievements to the principles of integrity, determination, achievement & leadership embodied in the ethos of the Sea Cadets and also the BCyA.
+Monty is an Ambassador to the UK Charity ‘Young Active Minds’ and credits much of his achievements to the principles of integrity, determination, achievement & leadership embodied in the ethos of the BCyA.

 Junior Frood, BCyA